 and sign up for the newsletter for event updates.2014 International Congress of Mathematicians (ICM): August 13-21 in Seoul, Korea

 ICM is the largest international congress in the mathematics community.
 It is held once every four years under the auspices of the International Mathematical Union (IMU).
-The Seoul, Korea Congress will be held August 13-21, 2014.
-The USNC/Math is currently planning two events at ICM 2014.
+The Seoul, Korea Congress is being held August 13-21, 2014.